-Network Type: Select the network type.
-If you are connecting to a wireless router or access point, select Infrastructure.
-(Ad-hoc mode is not supported)
+Network Type: If you are connecting to a wireless router or access point, select Infrastructure.
+If you are connecting to another wireless client such as an adapter, select

+Ad-Hoc.

-Security Type: Select the type of security used.
-Please refer to the Wireless
+Set Security: Select the type of security used.
+Please refer to the

-Security section for more information.
+Wireless Security section for more information.